natematias/upworthy-archive/index.md

 ## Confirmatory Research with the Upworthy Research Archive

 Multiple comparisons and overfitting represent serious risks to scientific understanding with a dataset of this size.
 By doing the extra work of supporting cross-validation, we hope to maximize the amount of highly-credible science that results from this this dataset.
+For that reason, we have structured the data to support researchers to develop registered reports for research projects.

 We are providing an **Exploratory Dataset** of 4,873 experiments to support academic research and teaching.
 For researchers who plan to conduct confirmatory research that tests hypotheses, we are keeping a larger **Confirmatory Dataset** of 22,743 experiments in reserve.

-Here's the process for accessing the data:
-1. Request the exploratory dataset.
-Everyone who asks will receive this data.
-2. Use the exploratory data to develop a [registered report](https://cos.io/rr/) that includes a confirmatory hypothesis and analyis plan
-3. Submit the registered report for peer review to an academic journal
-4. When the journal agrees to publish the resulting paper, send us confirmation, along with the accepted registered report
-5. We will the provide you with the confirmatory dataset
-6. We ask all researchers to share your final analysis code with us, so we can write a paper about how the initial set of researchers used the Upworthy Research Archive
+During the period until we released the dataset publicly in August 2021, we also retained a holdout dataset for a meta-scientific study with the Center for Open Science.

+The full dataset, with all parts, may now be accessed on the Open Science Framework at [https://osf.io/jd64p/]( https://osf.io/jd64p/)

 ## What is a Registered Report?